Table of Contents

 Throughput time – the time from when the product first starts being produced in the factory until it is finished & shipped.

-Capacity – maximum rate of output of a process or the maximum flow rate that can be sustained over a period of time.
+Capacity – the maximum rate of output of a process or the maximum flow rate that can be sustained over a period of time.

 Bottleneck – most constraining resource; smallest capacity; determines the capacity of the entire process.

 Flowchart Analysis (Process-Flow Analysis) – used to describe & improve the transformation process in business.

 A. Materials-Flow Analysis – reducing manufacturing throughput time (cycle time), the total time to order, manufacture & distribute a product from beginning to end; seeking to reduce waste in the process using a flow-process chart.